session 3 - full!

 Stable management & equine theory

 Beginner skill and confidence building on a simulation horse’s barrel before their first interaction with the real horse.
-PHC works alongside Equestrian Canada in their ‘Rookie Rider’ program for beginner riders
+PHC works alongside Equestrian Canada in their ‘Rookie Riders’ program for beginner riders

 Private lunge lessons for beginner riders